eric-li18/simple-sales/README.md

 Instructor: Professor Joe Bettridge

-The app was a culminative project designed to demonstrate an understanding of:
+The app was a cumulative project designed to demonstrate an understanding of:
 - SOLID Principles
 - Android Development
 - Software Design Patterns